 Addison's disease is a disease of the adrenal glands resulting in decreased production of vital steroid hormones (mainly aldosterone).
 As a result of the disease, cats can develop a multitude of abnormalities which if left untreated could lead to death.
 It's important to recognize signs of the disease to ensure your cat receives veterinary care.

 What Is Addison's Disease in Cats?

 Cats with Addison's disease may not be consistently sick until the disease has progressed.
-Signs of Addison's Disease in a cat include: Lethargy; Decreased appetite; Weight loss, Muscle Weakness, Vomiting, Diarrhea, and Dehydration.
+Signs of Addison's Disease in a cat include: lethargy, cecreased appetite, weight loss, muscle weakness, vomiting, diarrhea, and dehydration.
 Initially vomiting and diarrhea is noted, however as the disease progresses more clinical signs are noted.
 If left untreated, cats may develop an adrenal crisis in response to stressful conditions.
 Thus, if you notice any of these clinical signs, it important to seek veterinary attention if your cat is acting abnormally

 Signs of Addison's Disease in Cats